Books:

 Book Chapters:

-- “A Skillful Isis: Esfir Shub and the Feminization of Film Editing,” in New Studies in Documentary Film, ed.
+- “A Skillful Isis: Esfir Shub and the Feminization of Film Editing,” in A Companion to Documentary Film History, ed.
 Joshua Malitsky (Wiley-Blackwell, 2021).
-Link Here.
+Link to PDF.

 [Winner of 2022 SCMS Award for Best Essay in an Edited Collection] - “Twenty Four Signatures per Second: Direct Animation and Gestural Repetition,” in Process Cinema: Handmade Film in the Digital Age, Ed.
 Janine Marchessault and Scott MacKenzie (McGill-Queen’s University Press, 2019): 21-39.
-Link to press page here.
+Link to PDF.

 - “Independent Animators and the Artisanal Mode, 1949-1989,” in Animation, Ed.
 Scott Curtis (Rutgers, 2019): 103-130.
 Link Here.

 - “Trade Tattoos: Len Lye’s Animation Stencils and Programmed Movement,” in The Long Dream of Waking: New Perspectives on Len Lye, Ed.
 Paul Brobbel.
 (Auckland: Canterbury University Press, 2017): 184- 203.
-Link Here.
+Link to PDF.

 - “Comics (as) Journalism: Teaching Joe Sacco’s Palestine to Media Students” [Co-authored with Sarah Henstra], in Critical Approaches to Teaching Graphic Narratives, Ed.
 Lan Dong.
 (McFarland, 2012): 243-260.
 Link Here.

 - “Ghosts in the Machine: The Body in Digital Animation,” in Popular Ghosts: The Haunted Spaces of Everyday Culture, Ed.
 Esther Peeren and Maria del Pilar Blanco.
 London: Continuum (2010): 225-238.
-Link Here.
+Link to PDF.

 Exhibition and Catalog Essays:

-- “Refractions: Mia Milardo and Weiwei Wu” (Michael O’Brian Exhibition Commons, Vancouver, 2023).
+- “Refractions: Mia Milardo and Weiwei Wu” (Michael O’Brian Exhibition Commons, 2023).
 Link to PDF.

-- “Spotlight on Len Lye’s Filmmaking Tools: The Stencil” (Govett-Brewster Art Gallery, New Plymouth, 2017).
+- “Spotlight on Len Lye’s Filmmaking Tools: The Stencil” (Govett-Brewster Art Gallery, 2017).
 Link here.

-- “A Surrealism that Wasn’t Meant to Be: Soviet Film and the Irrational” [co-authored with R. Bruce Elder] in Conscious Hallucinations: Filmic Surrealism (Deutsches Filmmuseum, Frankfurt, 2014).
-Link to museum shop page in English and German.
+- “A Surrealism that Wasn’t Meant to Be: Soviet Film and the Irrational” [co-authored with R. Bruce Elder] in Conscious Hallucinations: Filmic Surrealism (Deutsches Filmmuseum, 2014).
+Link to PDF.

-- “Oskar Fischinger’s Wax Experiments” for Defining Experimental Animation film exhibition (Cinema Borealist, Chicago, 2013).
+- “Oskar Fischinger’s Wax Experiments.”
+Defining Experimental Animation (Cinema Borealis, 2013).
 Link to post.